Chunk overview and setup Beta

 -

-Once Chunk is set up, use the chat interface instruct Chunk to help you with your CI/CD tasks.
-Describe your task and tell Chunk which project/repository/branch to work within.
+Once Chunk is set up, use the chat interface to instruct Chunk to help you with your CI/CD tasks.
+Describe your task and tell Chunk which project, repository, and branch to work within.

 For a guide to using built-in tasks, see the Fix Flaky Tests guide.